If you follow me on Instagram then you are familiar with my son, my beautiful dog Chuck.

 All of that disappeared once he started to eat more plant-based foods.

-But it wasn’t until two months ago that I decided to put him on a fully plant-based diet with tons of pasta, vegetables and fruits.
+But it wasn’t until almost a year ago that I decided to put him on a fully plant-based diet with tons of pasta, vegetables and fruits.
 He eats what we eat; he gets all the best sauces and all the best ingredients that are fresh and full of nutrients.

 The only thing that we are avoiding is chocolate and other candy because I am not risking his health with those things.